Rustic Italian Apple Cake

 It was a year ago today that we took off for several weeks on a trip that included a few adventures.
 Among them was booking our family into Fontana del Papa, a bed and breakfast that doubles as a cooking school in the countryside an hour north of Rome.

 I was a little worried taking up two precious days of our holiday for a selfish little cooking side-trip.
-This was clearly for me more than anyone else in my crew.
+This was clearly for me more than anyone else.
 Plus, I was uncertain about the suitability of the place for kids, and knew nothing about it beyond a few photos viewed over the internet.

 The first day, we ambled down, coaxing our reluctant trio of girls along.
 After that, the kids were the first to come running; eager to cook alongside Mathilda, our wonderful teacher who spoke no English but was terrific with emotive hand gestures and encouraging smiles.